 The first step in planning a DIY travel itinerary is represented by finding a good flight.
 The date and time of the flight will determine the rest of the services you need to select, such as the hotel, the car hire pick-up/return time or when the travel insurance begins and ends.
 Multiple online platforms can help you find a myriad of flight options.
 These platforms offer a great feature that will influence the overall cost of your trip: comparing flight prices.
 Start by looking for flights to the destination you want.
 Prices fluctuate massively, so you will have to keep an eye on the website for a while.
 Don’t settle for the very first offer that seems reasonable.
 Instead, search for different periods and different hours.
 If you find a flight that seems too cheap, there are several things you should consider before booking:

 Long duration flights

 Some flights take a lot more than they would usually do.
 For instance, a flight that would normally last a couple of hours takes no less than twelve hours.
 This happens because of long stopovers that are very tiring and not worth the waiting.
-There are few exceptions when you should put the flight duration on the second place and the price on the first one.
-The rest of the times, opt for flights that have a reasonable duration and the cheapest price.
+There are a few exceptions when you should put the flight duration in the second place and the price in the first one.
+The rest of the time, opt for flights that have a reasonable duration and the cheapest price.

 Connected flights, different airports